baloeng/monster-ui-accounts/README.md

 ```
 3. Update your common folder and subfolders with the common files downloaded
 4. Activate account app in the Monster UI App Store ( `/#/apps/appstore` )

+Ensure you clear your browser cache if you still don't see a service plan tab